reach-sh/reach-lang/docs/src/rsh/errors/index.md

 range: 1-1
 ```

-First, Reach will perform checking of knowledge assertions that are introduced by `{!rsh} unknowable`.
+First, Reach will check knowledge assertions that are introduced by `{!rsh} unknowable`.
-This program does not have an violation of knowledge assertions, so there is no message.
+This program does not have a violation of knowledge assertions, so there is no message.

 ```
 load: /examples/rps-4-attack/index-bad.txt